 Using ArcGIS Urban in ArcGIS CityEngine allows you to do the following:

-- Import ArcGIS Urban plans or projects (parcels, zoning and overlays layers, and scenarios).
+- Import ArcGIS Urban plans (parcels, zoning and overlays layers, and scenarios) in ArcGIS CityEngine.

-- Edit the imported layers and scenarios and synchronize the changes with ArcGIS Urban.
+- Edit the imported parcel layers and save the changes to ArcGIS Urban.

 - Set the active portal.